 (2) Subregulation (1) does not allow a use, or a prescription, supply or recommendation for use by injection unless the approved label gives instructions for use by injection.

+[Regulation 4 amended: SL 2022/98 r.
+18.]

-5. Use by veterinary surgeon of unregistered veterinary chemical product
+5. Use by veterinarian of unregistered veterinary chemical product

-A veterinary surgeon must not use an unregistered veterinary chemical product, or prescribe, supply or recommend an unregistered veterinary chemical product for use, on a trade species animal unless the unregistered veterinary chemical product is used, or prescribed, supplied or recommended for use —
+A veterinarian must not use an unregistered veterinary chemical product, or prescribe, supply or recommend an unregistered veterinary chemical product for use, on a trade species animal unless the unregistered veterinary chemical product is used, or prescribed, supplied or recommended for use —

 (a) on a single trade species animal; or